SanghyunKim1/MLB_Team_RunsAllowed_Prediction/README.md

 ### 1. Intro
 In the [previous project](https://github.com/shk204105/MLB_Team_RunsScored_Prediction), I briefly talked about how a team wins in baseball.
 The first part of winning in baseball is **Runs Scored (RS)** and what makes that **RS** was dealt with in the previous project using linear regression models.

 However **RS** is not the only part of winning in baseball.
-While a team must score runs, it also has to prevent your opponents from scoring runs (at least allow runs less than it scores) to win a game.
+While a team must score runs, it also has to prevent its opponents from scoring runs (at least allow runs less than it scores) to win a game.
 This is indicated as **Runs Allowed**.
 So in this project, I analyzed how a team can allow runs as less as possible.

 ### 2. Metadata
 | **Metadata** | **Information** |